neefmadeit/CSN190-Cybersecurity-Research-Project/05.final-paper/MEDIUM-ARTICLE-DRAFT-V1.md

 The proposed scanner consists of four main components: Input Module, Pattern Matching Engine, Reporting Module, and Automation Layer.
 The architecture ensures modularity and scalability.
 The workflow includes loading configuration files, applying regex-based checks, logging findings, and generating reports.

 This aligns with my cybersecurity goals by exposing me to more tools that are used in the cybersecurity industry.
 I am also excited to use Python and get more experience developing code that I can use as a cybersecurity professional.

 This article will guide you step-by-step to develop a basic vulnerability scanner using Python.

-## Tools Needed
+## Prerequisites:

 - VS Code

 - Python

-## Python Libraries:
+- Python Libraries:

 - OS